-Hydroxyurea is recommended as first-line therapy to treat adults and adolescents with moderate-to-severe recurrent pain (occurring three or more times a year).
+Hydroxyurea is recommended as first-line therapy to treat adults and adolescents with moderate-to-severe recurrent pain crises (occurring three or more times a year).
 Hydroxyurea reduces the frequency of acute pain crises and episodes of acute chest syndrome.
 It is taken daily by mouth.
 Hydroxyurea can be taken indefinitely and the benefits appear to be long-lasting.

 Hydroxyurea is not a cure-all.
 Not all patients respond to hydroxyurea, and the best candidates for the treatment are not yet clear.
 Many patients who could benefit from this medication are not receiving it.
 Hydroxyurea is still being investigated for younger patients.
 To date, the response to the drug in children with sickle cell disease is similar to the response in adults, and few severe adverse effects are being reported.
 Recent research also suggests that hydroxyurea is safe for infants.

-Side effects include constipation, nausea, drowsiness, hair loss, and inflammation of the mouth.
+Side effects include constipation, nausea, drowsiness, hair loss, leg ulcers, and inflammation of the mouth.
 More severe side effects include reduction of white blood cells (neutropenia) and the cells responsible for normal blood clotting (thrombocytopenia).
-Hydroxyurea should not be taken by women because it can cause birth defects.
+Hydroxyurea should not be taken by pregnant women because it can cause birth defects.
 There have been concerns that long-term use of hydroxyurea may increase the risk of developing leukemia, but the significance of this risk remains unclear.
 Still, for many patients the risks of untreated sickle cell disease may outweigh the risks of hydroxyurea’s side effects.

 Patients should handle hydroxyurea with care and wash their hands before and after touching the bottle or capsules.
 Household members who are not taking hydroxyurea (such as caregivers) should wear disposable gloves when handling the medicine or its bottle.